-Celebrity Wedding Professionals
+Celebrity Weddings Professionals

-Certified Ritz-Carlton Weddings DJ Partner
+Certified Ritz-Carlton Wedding DJ Partner

 As mentioned in the top video; “Your family and friends rarely get an opportunity to DANCE and party together.
 You’ve spent thousands of dollars and hundreds of hours planning this once-in-a-lifetime production.
 Yes, your wedding is a “LIVE” TV show production, but there are no rehearsals for your reception.

 Be careful of broker DJ companies (DJ Carl voice-over).